 F/Lt.
 N. D. Bates was posted to No. 312 Supply and Transport Column and was replaced by F/Lt.
 F. J. Whittam of that unit, who took his place as officer in charge of the M.T. sub section of No. 106 Beach Section.

 W/Cdr Wesson returned to the Unit on 18th February but went off again to 2nd T.A.F.
 (Plans), four days later.

 No. 106 R.A.F.
 Beach Section, also without their M.T. sub section, assembled at Gullane on 24th February and took part in Exercise ROUNDABOUT with No. 10 Beach Group.
 No. 55 R.A.F.
 Beach Balloon Unit did not take part, instead they went to R.A.F.
 Wythall on 25th February, to do some training and at the same time No. 54 R.A.F.
 Beach Balloon Unit went for training at R.A.F.
 Cardington.

-On 26th February 1944, F/Lt.
-E. V. Turner (85035), who had been in charge of the M.T. sub section of No. 105 Beach Section, died at the R.A.F.
+On 26th February 1944 at 22.45 hours, F/Lt.
+E. V. Turner (85035) died of pulmonary tuberculosis at the R.A.F.
 Hospital, Rauceby.
+He had been in the hospital since 10th December 1943 and had been on the dangerously ill list for the last seven days.
 Flight Lieutenant Eric Vincent Turner was 42 years old and married.
-He had been in the hospital since 10th December 1943 when he was admitted during a Battle Inoculation Course at the R.A.F.
+He had been in charge of the M.T. sub section of No. 105 Beach Section when he was admitted to the hospital during a Battle Inoculation Course at the R.A.F.
 Regiment Depot, Grantham.
-He had been on the dangerously ill list for the last seven days.

 At the end of February, F/Lt.
 Blacklock, adjutant of No. 3 R.A.F.
 Beach Unit, left the Unit’s H.Q. at Alloway, Ayr and went with the advance party of 104 Beach Sub Area to establish a new H.Q. at Putney, London.